Oregon Climate Action Plan Coalition

 Oregon’s carbon-rich, biodiverse landscape supports clean drinking water, food, jobs, wildlife habitat, cultural significance, and outdoor recreation opportunities for millions of Oregonians.
 Yet, the state agencies responsible for managing these natural resources have struggled to evolve to meet the state’s current needs--especially in the face of multiple threats from the climate crisis, severe drought, wildfires and the biodiversity crisis.
 Our forests and agricultural lands offer tremendous potential to sequester carbon on the landscapes and must be prioritized as key natural climate solutions.

-The Oregon Global Warming Commission released a final draft of recommendations (the “NWL Proposal”) for setting carbon sequestration and storage goals, emissions reductions goals, and strategies to achieve them and is accepting public comments until August 2nd at 12:00 pm (PT).
-See the one-pager linked below for more info about the Commission, the NWL Proposal, and how to submit feedback.
+The Oregon Global Warming Commission released a final draft of recommendations (the “NWL Proposal”) for setting carbon sequestration and storage goals, emissions reductions goals, and strategies to achieve them.
+Thanks to all who submitted public comments.
+See the one-pager linked below for more info about the Commission and the NWL Proposal.

 Natural Working Lands Proposal - One-pager (PDF)